Should you make a gauge swatch?

 If you’re making something like a scarf then gauge is less critical to the success of the project.
 In situations such as this then, assuming I’m using a similar weight yarn to that listed in the pattern, I wouldn’t bother making a gauge swatch.
-If my scarf is a bit wider than the one in the picture, it will still be a successful scarf!
+I’ve been crocheting long enough to know my average gauge for the basic stitches so I know if it’s hugely different to the desinger’s!
+Ultimately, if my scarf is a bit wider than the one in the picture, it will still be a successful scarf!

 What impacts gauge?

 Gauge can be affected by many factors but these are the main ones:

 The larger the hook, the fewer stitches you will get in your 10cm swatch.
 Some people even say that the type of hook you use (wood, metal, in line etc.) can impact your gauge as the yarn moves differently over the different materials.

 You may think that a slightly different hook size would just Perhaps adds or remove one or two stitches here or there.
 That may seem like a small thing but one or two stitches off over the course of a sweater can change the finished size by a significant amount!

 The thicker the yarn you use, the fewer stitches you will get in your 10cm swatch.
 For example you may only get 8 sts in 10cm if you’re using chunky yarn whereas you may get 28 in a fingering weight.

 The designer should tell you what yarn they used and, importantly, the yarn weight.